Jiachen-Cong-UIUC/STAT427-Jiachen-Cong/README.md

-This repositary contains my code, analysis results, and presentation slides for part I take reponse for on course STAT 427.
+This repositary contains my code, analysis results, and presentation slides for part I take responsible for on course STAT 427.